nMckenryan/Borrius-Pokedex-Scraper/README.md

 - [] Download and store images for perpetuity
 - [] Add back sprites from PokeApi
-- [] Implement starter pokemon data from Borrius National Dex (+9 more attached to tip)
+- [x] Implement starter pokemon data from Borrius National Dex (+9 more attached to start)
 - [] Patch in missing data from PokeAPI
 - [] Line up data for use with Curadex project
 - [] Compile API